Detroit International Riverfront: Ralph C. Wilson, Jr. Centennial Park

 The Ralph C. Wilson, Jr. Centennial Park is a 22 acre regional park located on the former West Riverfront Park grounds at the far western end of the Riverwalk.
 The park features a 20 ft bear-shaped slide, large-animal themed play structures, a water garden, public grills, green space, and panoramic views of the Detroit River, Ambassador Bridge, and the Gordie Howe International Bridge.
+It has a direct non motorized connection with Michigan Central Station via the Southwest Greenway.

-The Huron-Clinton Metroparks Water Garden within the park is a 2.5 acre water garden providing a pebble beach and walking paths.
+The Huron–Clinton Metroparks Water Garden within the park is a 2.5 acre water garden providing a pebble beach and walking paths.
 The water garden is Metropark's first presence within the city of Detroit.

 The William Davidson Sport House at the park is a giant covered pavilion over two NBA regulation-sized Detroit Pistons themed basketball courts.
 The courts plan to be open year-round.

 The park opened to the public on October 25, 2025.

 River Place

 The historic Stroh River Place complex is a mixed-use residential development adjacent to the Roberts Riverwalk Hotel and Residence, the redeveloped site of the Parke-Davis research laboratory, a National Historic Landmark located along the east riverfront promenade.
 The historic Dry Dock Complex is an additional redeveloped site along the east riverfront which includes residential units and retail.